 Heating load is used to describe the household heating need, which is equal to (gas consumption * AFUE )

 Multifamily household heating consumption relative to single-family households is affected by overall household square footage and exposure to the exterior.
-This 65% reduction factor is applied to MF homes based on professional judgment that average household size, and heat loads of MF households are smaller than single-family homes
+This 65% factor is applied to MF homes based on professional judgment that average household size, and heat loads of MF households are smaller than single-family homes

 Program-specific household factors may be utilized on the basis of sufficiently validated program evaluations.